CompAndSave/hugo-decap-cas/content/posts/hp-cartridge-problem-solve-it-today-with-these-proven-fixes.md

 ### **1. HP cartridge not communicating with printer**

 This error appears when the printer fails to establish a proper connection with the ink cartridge.
-It’s one of the most common printer[ ](https://www.compandsave.com/blog/posts/common-printer-problems-and-solutions-compandsave-2024.html)problems faced by users.
+It’s one of the most common printer[problems faced by users](https://www.compandsave.com/blog/posts/common-printer-problems-and-solutions-compandsave-2024.html).

 ### **2. HP printer cartridge not communicating**